-Your Training Guide [Coming Soon!] will include information about safety, nutrition and staying injury-free.
+Your Training Guide includes information about safety, nutrition and staying injury-free.
 We also provide training programs with recommendations for how far and how often you should be riding.

 Note: Programs in the Victory Ride Training Guide are meant to be used as guidelines.
 Before you begin any endurance training program, consult with your doctor to discuss your current physical condition and any potential risks or limitations.

 If you do not live close enough to participate in our rides, connect with a local cycling group in your area.
-In addition to having company on your long rides, maybe you will even make new cycling friends who will want to join you for the Victory Ride.
+Fellow riders provide company on your long rides and maybe you will even make new cycling friends who will want to join you for the Victory Ride.
 We would be happy to help you start a team!